mboleary/JsGameEngine/demo/basic_webpack/README.md

 # Basic JSGE Demo

-This is a general demo of JSGE, and doesn't use Webpack.
+This is a general demo of JSGE using Webpack for building the project.

 ## Running locally

 To run this demo locally, you can use any http server used to serve static content.
 The easiest one to use will probably be the one built into python.

 ```
+npm run build
-cd public;
+cd dist
 python3 -m http.server <port> --bind 127.0.0.1
 ```